-\\STUDENTS-- you must include an updated CV with this evaluation form.
+STUDENTS-- you must include an updated CV with this evaluation form.
 CV must be submitted as a separate document, not attached to the end of this document.

-Please highlight relevant information that pertains to the academic year covered by this evaluation in you CV.
-Annual progress report will be incomplete without this information.
+highlight relevant information that pertains to the academic year covered by this evaluation in you nount progress report will be incomplete without this information.

+1 D A SIC INFORM A TION.

-1. B .
+1. В .
 ASIC INFORMATION: Student Name:

 b.
 Name of Advisor or Chair:

 c.
 Academic Year Covered:

 d.
 Briefly describe your research areas of interest:

 e.
 Briefly describe your career goals: